 Aguas Calientes

 On the last night of the trek, you'll stay in the Hatun Inti Classic Machu Picchu hotel in Aguas Calientes for a good night's sleep before heading up to Machu Picchu the following day.
-Both hotels are modern, clean, very friendly and serve a brilliant breakfast.
+The hotel is modern, clean, very friendly and serves a brilliant breakfast.

 Upgrades